teslamate-org/teslamate/README.md

 ## Upgrading

-> Before updating please check the [Changelog](CHANGELOG.md).
-Future releases may
+> Before updating please check the [Changelog](CHANGELOG.md) to find out
-> require database migrations.
-Also, the dashboards will be updated from time
+> whether the dashboards need to be updated / imported again.
-> to time.

 ### Docker